Lobos lose to Clemson Tigers in first round of NCAA tournament

 The UNM men’s basketball team was on a hot streak after winning the Mountain West Tournament last weekend.
 The Lobos were favored by up to 2.5 points.

-However, at halftime, the No. 6 Clemson Tigers were up 14 points over the No. 11 Lobos.
+At halftime, the Tigers were up 14 points.
 The final score was 77-56.

 The Lobos have finished their historic season with a 26-10 record.
-Clemson will play No. 4 seed Baylor on Sunday.
+There were a lot of emotions in the locker room after the game.

+“I’m just grateful for this experience, obviously we didn’t get what we wanted out of it, but I mean, I just think we were able to put the Lobos on the map and kind of bring joy back to Lobo basketball, stuff like that, so that’s all I can be grateful for,” Jamal Mashburn Jr. told KOB 4.
+“I mean, I didn’t have the best performance myself, but I’m always gonna go back to the gym and go right back to work, so that’s what I’m about to do.”

+“I’m very proud of this team and we went through a lot of adversity and in the Mountain West, we overcame it and we won a championship, but this trip, I’m not really proud of anything,” Jaelen House said.